 Board of Commissioners

-Members of the Board serve their 5-year terms without compensation and must be a resident voter of their state, as well as reside within the bi-state metropolitan region.
+Members of the Board serve their terms without compensation and must be a resident voter of their state, as well as reside within the bi-state metropolitan region.

 To learn more about each Commissioner, see their bio listed below.

-Aliah Holman joined the Metro Board of Commissioners in April 2012 and was appointed by Missouri Governor Jay Nixon.
-Holman is currently employed as a Senior Marketing Manager for Express Scripts.
-Her responsibilities include developing member-directed marketing materials and client-directed sales tools for new and existing products.
-Prior to working at Express Scripts, Holman worked in Fashion Advertising, Hospitality Branding, and Beverage Promotions.
+Aliah Holman is Secretary of the Bi-State Development Agency Board of Commissioners.
+She joined the Board of Commissioners in April 2012 and was appointed by Missouri Governor Jay Nixon.
+Holman is currently employed as Brand Manager for Obata.
+Prior to working at Obata, Holman worked in Pharmacy Benefit Management, Fashion Advertising, Hospitality Branding and Beverage Promotions.
 In 2010, she received the St. Louis Business Journal’s 30 Under 30 Award.
-Holman serves on the Board of the St. Louis Language Immersion Schools as a Founding Member and Marketing Chair.
+Holman serves on the Board of the St. Louis Language Immersion Schools as a Founding Member and Governance Chair.
 She holds a Bachelor’s of Science Degree in Mass Communications from New York University.